 There are cases when you need to change your site’s core files.
 For example, if you aim to build a PaaS environment, you may need to change the WordPress core files.

-In the same manner, you can’t assume your theme, plugin, or custom code will work without integration with core files in WordPress.
+Similarly, you can’t assume your theme, plugin, or custom code will work without integration with core files in WordPress.
 The said case is experienced mainly by WordPress developers.

 To be clear, let’s describe the example of editing core files with WordPress plugins.

-Similarly, WordPress core files need to be changed for manual development and 3rd party app integration.
+Similarly, WordPress core files must be changed for manual development and 3rd party app integration.
 For example, you can integrate Google Analytics and Search Console with a WordPress plugin called Monster Insights; however, editing WordPress core files (header.php) will make a difference with ease manually without using a plugin for Google integration.

 WordPress website under development